Nutrient profiling is a means of categorising foods according to their nutrient

-- it should consider all nutrients (not foods) relative to the objective,
+- it should consider all nutrients (not foods) relative to the objective, and be

 based on a high standard of scientific evidence